- controlled placement of the ventricular catheter

 One risk factor for a possible disruption of CSF drainage through the ventricular catheter is incorrect placement.
 In the past, catheters were usually placed freehand.
 The literature shows that in more than 40% of cases* the ventricular catheter is incorrectly positioned.
 Therefore, in recent years, aids such as ultrasound or neuronavigation have been increasingly used to better control the implantation of ventricular catheters.
 However, this requires a high technical effort fü̈r a relatively minor surgical procedure.
-The THOMAL GUIDE was developed to make the placement of the ventricular catheter more precise and less complicated with little technical effort.
+The THOMALE GUIDE was developed to make the placement of the ventricular catheter more precise and less complicated with little technical effort.

 * 2008, Huyette, J. et al. „Accuracy of the freehand pass technique for ventriculostomy catheter placement: retrospective assessment using computed tomography scans“, J Neurosurg 108(1): p.88-91

 The THOMALE GUIDE consists of four individual parts: Catheter guide (1), locking nut (2), glider (3) and rails with scale and base ring (4).
 It was developed for the MIETHKE ventricular catheter with an inner diameter of 2.6 mm.
 Two further catheter guides with inner diameters of 3.1 mm and 3.6 mm are also included.

 The THOMAL GUIDE allows guided puncture of the ventricle with a ventricular catheter via a frontal (precoronary) borehole.
 The boreholes start already 3 mm from the tip and end after 14 mm.
 This prevents drainage from the ventricles into the brain when implanting in very narrow ventricles.